laws-africa/indigo/docs/rest/general.rst

 ================= =================================================================================== ========== =========================
 amendments        List of amendments that have been applied to create this version of the document.
 See below  ``[]`` amended_versions  List of different amended versions of this document in the library.
 Read-only.
 See below  ``[]`` assent_date       Date when the document was assented to.
-Optional.
+Read-only.
 ISO8601 content_url       URL of the full content of the document.
 Read-only.
 URL        Auto-generated country           ISO 3166-1 alpha-2 country code that this document is applicable to.
 String created_at        Timestamp of when the document was first created.
 Read-only.
 ISO8601    Current time draft             Is this a draft document or is it available in the public API?
 Boolean    ``true`` expression_date   Date of this expression (or publication).
 Required.
 ISO8601    Publication date commencement_date Date of this commencement of most of the document.
-Optional.
+Read-only.
 ISO8601 frbr_uri          FRBR URI for this document.
 String     None, a value must be provided id                Unique ID of this document.
 Read-only.
 Integer    Auto-generated language          Three letter ISO-639-2 language code for the language of the document.
 String     ``"eng"``